Xeio/ControllerTweaks/README.md

 * Hotkey to delete all mail with no attachments

 Loot Panel:
-* Adds verticle offset to the loot popup panel (configurable in options).
+* Adds vertical offset to the loot popup panel (configurable in options).
 No more loot displayed behind the chat window.

 Crafting:
 * Hides low level (below champion 160) recipes by default.
 Can be shown again using the Actions menu toggles.